-I believe strongly in the common good, knowing that – as much as we might like to deny it – we do not live in isolation.
 I love really good coffee and chocolate, funny movies, and being active outside.
 I’ve never met a stranger, survived improv comedy classes and have performed

 a live live storytelling here and here.
 If I could invite three people to dinner, they would probably be the late Erma Bombeck, Steve Martin and the pope.